Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 As Smelling Salt

-The crushed leaves can act in a similar way as smelling salt and useful for someone with a fainting spell.
+The crushed leaves can act in a similar way as smelling salt and are useful for someone with a fainting spell.

 Sugar Apple or Sweetsop at a Glance